chrisfield/flickraw_objects/README.md

 ## Usage

-Create an initializer where you set your Flickr credentials.
+Set your Flickr credentials using flickraw.

 ```ruby
 require "flickraw"